okdistribute/e-sync/README.md

 ## 1.2 Handshake

 Both devices MUST possess a pre-shared symmetric key which they SHOULD share out-of-band.
-This prevents attacks where a MITM is attempting to hijack the handshake.
+This prevents attacks where a MITM is attempting to hijack the connection.

-The initiator sends the first message, which is a payload that includes a hash of the pre-shared symmetric key, an ephemeral token, and an addressable location that includes the IP address, port, and acceptable connection types.
+The initiator sends the first message, which is a payload that includes a hash of the pre-shared symmetric key, an ephemeral token, and an addressable location that includes an IP address, port, and an acceptable connection type formatted as a URI.
 To prevent eavesdropping by third parties on these payloads, it is recommended that the handshake e-mails are sent as end-to-end encrypted messages.

 ## 2. Message format